hackall360/SuperToken/docs/cookbook/hybrid_workflow.md

 # Hybrid schedule with morphology and privacy in three commands

 Hybrid training warm-starts a BPE vocabulary before refining it with unigram updates.
 The following commands generate a toy corpus, run the schedule, and surface the exported manifest.
+Consult the [threat model](../../README.md#threat-model) before choosing a privacy mode—`tie-randomize` offers the strongest protection against merge reconstruction, while lighter guards keep reproducibility intact for trusted environments.

 1. Seed a small bilingual corpus with simple sentences:
    ```bash